bdrelling/KippleDiagnostics/README.md

 A collection of common diagnostics and debugging utilities.

+> [!CAUTION]
+> As of February 28th, 2024, this package has been deprecated and archived.
+>
+> Instead of using this package, you should directly use the wonderful APIs for [`OSLog`](https://developer.apple.com/documentation/os/logging) on Apple Platforms and [`swift-log`](https://github.com/apple/swift-log) on Linux.

 > [!WARNING]
 > The code in this library has been made public as-is solely for the purposes of reference, education, discovery, and personal use.
 As such, stability for production applications **CANNOT** be guaranteed; however, if you're interested in leveraging code within this library in your own projects, feel free to do so at your own risk.
 >